Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have combined to score more than 56 points in four of eight games this season.
+- Middle Tennessee and its opponents have gone over the current 55-point total in four of eight games this season.

-- So far this season, 62.5% of Florida International's games (5/8) have had more combined points than Saturday's total of 56.
+- Florida International's games have gone over 55 points in five of eight chances this season.

-- The two teams combine to score 52.5 points per game, 3.5 less than the over/under in this contest.
+- The two teams combine to average 52.5 points per game, 2.5 less than the total in this contest.

-- This contest's over/under is 10.6 points fewer than the 66.6 these two squads combine to give up per game in 2021.
+- This contest's total is 11.6 points lower than the 66.6 these two squads combine to give up per game in 2021.

-- The Blue Raiders and their opponents have scored an average of 57.9 points per game in 2021, 1.9 more than Saturday's total.

-- The 58.6 PPG average total in Panthers games this season is 2.6 points more than this game's over/under.
+- The average total in Blue Raiders games this season is 57.9, 2.9 points above Saturday's over/under of 55.

+- In 2021, games involving the Panthers have averaged a total of 58.6 points, 3.6 more than the set total in this contest.

 Middle Tennessee Stats and Trends

-- The Blue Raiders have always covered the spread this season when favored by 10 points or more.

-- Middle Tennessee's games this year have hit the over on three of eight set point totals (37.5%).
+- Middle Tennessee has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- When Middle Tennessee puts up more than 37.8 points, it is 1-0-1 against the spread and 2-1 overall.
+- Middle Tennessee is 1-0-1 against the spread and 2-1 overall this season when the team puts up more than 37.8 points.

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.